microsoft/PythonProgrammingPuzzles/README.md

-# Python Reasoning Challenges
+# Python Programming Puzzles
+# (Name Approvers: We would like to rename the repo to Python Programming Puzzles but we can keep it at  Python Reasoning Challenges if you prefer)

 This repo contains a dataset of python reasoning challenges which can be used to teach an AI python and evaluate an AI's ability to understand and write python programs.

-## What is a python reasoning challenge?
+## What is a python programming puzzle?

-Each challenge takes the form of a python function that takes an answer as an argument.
+Each puzzle takes the form of a python function that takes an answer as an argument.
 The goal is to find an answer which makes the function return `True`.
+This is called *satisfying* the puzzle, and that is why the puzzles are all named `sat`.

 ```python
 def sat(s: str):
     return s + "world" == "Hello world"
 ```

-The answer to the above challenge is the string `"Hello "` because `sat("Hell ")` returns `True`.
-The challenges range from trivial problems like this, to classic puzzles, to algorithms problems and problems from the [International Mathematical Olympiad](https://en.wikipedia.org/wiki/International_Mathematical_Olympiad) and open problems in mathematics.
+The answer to the above puzzle is the string `"Hello "` because `sat("Hell ")` returns `True`.
+The puzzles range from trivial problems like this, to classic puzzles, to algorithms problems and problems from the [International Mathematical Olympiad](https://en.wikipedia.org/wiki/International_Mathematical_Olympiad) and open problems in mathematics.
 For instance, the classic [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle can be written as follows:

 ```python
 def sat(moves: List[List[int]], num_disks=8):  # moves is list of [from, to] pairs